natcross/developer-portal/getting_started.rst

 Let's walk through how you would push this data to the Import API.

-First, let's lay out a template for pushing the data:
+First, let's lay out a template for pushing the data.
+We'll make sure the client is :ref:`authenticated <api-authentication>` and prepare to push the data to the Import API.

 .. code-box::